Maleick/byvalver/assets/docs/BADBYTEELIM_STRATS.md

 **Benefits:**
 - Manual prologue/epilogue is actually faster on modern CPUs
-- Eliminates immediate values that may contain bad characters
+- Eliminates immediate values that may contain bad bytes

 ---